 Q: Is there a Variax Electric reference sheet available?

 A: Yes there is, although not an official Line 6 document.
 Your collegue Line 6 enthusiasts have created several documents that will give you an overview of the models inside your Variax.
 You can download and print them for your own use.
-Follow the link to download it from www.vettaville.nl and scroll down the page for the different documents: http://www.vettaville.nl/vvdocumentsvariax.htm
+Download it from Vettaville and scroll down the page for the different documents

 Q: Is it possible to produce feedback through an amp with the Variax?